bonn0062/GSoD/absolute_beginners_outline.rst

 - Indexing and Slicing
 - Basic array operations(np.sum, np.dot)

+  - Operations on a single array

+  - Unary operators

+  - Binary operators

   - Once you've created your arrays, you can start to work with them.
 For example, if you create two arrays, one called "data" and one called "ones"

 .. image:: images/np_array_data_ones.png